 6. The Montagues and Capulets blame each other for Romeo and Juliet falling in love.
-On a test of tendency to fall in love, the mean of 6 members of the Montague family was 54 and the mean of 10 members of the Capulet family was 64.
+On a test of propensity to fall in love, the mean of 6 members of the Montague family was 54 and the mean of 10 members of the Capulet family was 64.
 When a statistician compared the families' scores with a t test, to determine if one family was more at fault, a t value of 2.13 was obtained.
-If you adopt an α level of .05 (two-tailed test), you should conclude that the Capulets are .
+If you adopt an $\alpha$ level of .05 (two-tailed test), you should conclude that the Capulets are \\\\\.

-- a. significantly more likely to fall in love than the Montagues - b. significantly less likely to fall in love than the Montagues - c. not significantly different from the Montagues - d. not yet comparable; additional information is needed
+- a. significantly more loving than the Montagues - b. significantly less loving than the Montagues - c. not significantly different from the Montagues - d. not yet comparable; additional information is needed